sg1209/Portfolio/README.md

 # Data Analytics Portfolio
 ***Seunggyun Shin***

 Welcome to my Data Analytics Portfolio!
-This repository is a culmination of my journey in data analytics, showcasing my passion for uncovering insights, solving problems, and making data-driven decisions.
+This repository is a cumulation of my journey in data analytics, showcasing my passion for uncovering insights, solving problems, and making data-driven decisions.

 &emsp;
 &emsp;